 Since its establishment, the Board of Directors of artnet AG has been comprised of one person.
-By contrast, the Management of the subsidiary Artnet Worldwide Corporation in New York, which is largely responsible for operations within the Group, is artnet AG considers a provision of this nature to be inappropriate because general age limits would unduly limit the Supervisory Board's discretionary powers when selecting members of the Board of Directors.
+By contrast, the Management of the subsidiary Artnet Worldwide Corporation in New York, which is largely responsible for operations within the Group, is comprised of several people.
+To date, the Company has not increased the size of its Board of Directors for cost reasons.

-- comprised of several people.
-To date, the Company has not increased the size of its Board of Directors for cost reasons. - Number 5.1.2, paragraph 2, sentence 3: "An age limit for members of the Board of Directors shall be specified."
+4. Number 5.1.2, paragraph 2, sentence 3: "An age limit for members of the Board of Directors shall be specified."